 - a.
 As of March 31, 2023, 58.90% of the Personnel budget has been spent.
-This means that \$624,537 of the total budget for Personnel of \$1,060,241 has been spent.
-This is below the 75% expected expenditure amount due to: - Some personnel costs were charged to the Community Development Department budget for services provided related to the Tenant Relocation Assistance Ordinance and various other requested services outside of the CSFRA program, such as assistance with the Below-Market-Rate (BMR) and Affordable Housing inquiries; and - Salary savings due to the vacant Outreach Specialist and Senior Administrative Assistant positions (some of the tasks currently fulfilled by an hourly employee). - b.
-As of March 31, 2023, 53% of the Non-Personnel budget is spent and a further 42% encumbered.
+This means that \$624,537 of the total budget for Personnel of \$1,060.241 has been spent.
+This is below the 75% expected expenditure amount due to: - Some personnel costs were charged to the Community Development Department budget for services provided related to the Tenant Relocation Assistance Ordinance and various other requested services outside of the CSFRA program, such as assistance with the BMR and Affordable Housing inquiries; and - Salary savings due to the vacant Outreach Specialist and Senior Administrative Assistant positions (some of the tasks currently fulfilled by an hourly employee). - b.
+As of March 31, 2023, 53% of the non-personnel budget is spent and a further 42% encumbered.
 This means that \$356,325 of the total budget for Non-Personnel of \$677,840 has been spent.
-This is below the 75% expenditure amount due mainly to: - Certain service providers bill on a quarterly basis, and certain Q3 invoices will be received and charged in the next quarter of Fiscal Year 2022-23. - Fewer than anticipated number of petitions are being filed, and fewer hearings being scheduled than estimated, resulting in less-than-budgeted Hearing Officer and Facilitator fees. - c.
+This is below the 75% expenditure amount due mainly to: - Certain service providers bill on a quarterly basis, and certain Quarter 3 invoices will be received and charged in the next quarter of FY 2022/2023. - Fewer than anticipated number of petitions are being filed, and fewer hearings being scheduled than estimated, resulting in less-than-budgeted Hearing Officer and Facilitator fees. - c.
 In the first nine months of 2023, 5% of the remaining Capital Outlay budget is spent, and a further 16% is encumbered.
-At the start of the CSFRA Program, a Capital Outlay budget of \$250,000 was adopted to finance the development of a Rent Stabilization Database over the years.
-At the start of this fiscal year, a remaining amount of \$107,100 was rebudgeted and, to date, \$4,800 has been spent and a further \$17,500 encumbered.
+At the start of the CSFRA Program a Capital Outlay budget of \$250,000 was adopted to finance the development of a Rent Stabilization Database over the years.
+At the start of this fiscal year a remaining amount of \$107,100 was rebudgeted and to date \$4,800 has been spent and a further \$17,500 encumbered.
 As expected, further deliverables upon completion of the next phases for the Database Management System are to be made in the following quarters. - d.
-As of March 31, 2023, 100% of the Interfund Expenditures and Transfers budget of \$296,360 has been spent.
+As of March 31, 2023, 100% of the interfund expenditures and transfers budget for \$296,360 has been spent.
 It is the City's practice to post these expenditures in December as this reflects halfway through the fiscal year.

-This presents the following expenditures this fiscal year to date as a percentage of the total CSFRA budget of \$2,141,540.
+This presents the following expenditures this fiscal year to date as a percentage of the total CSFRA budget of \$2,141,540